douglas-amirault/NPC-Revolution-Team-Project/NPCRevolution_RoombaRevolution_readme.txt

 game object.

 A major obstacle in this level is the killer wall prefab.
-It has an is trigger collider on it that plays a mechanical wall sound when triggered by Player.
+It has a trigger collider on it that plays a mechanical wall sound when triggered by Player.
 The AudioSource component is added dynamically via Assets\Scripts\KillerWallAudio.cs to reduce computational complexity.
 Each wall prefab includes a child knife game